Citus 11.0 beta is out! 🐘🦄 Read all about 11.0 beta and then give it a test drive. 🚗

 Speed up queries by 20x to 300x (or more) through parallelism, keeping more data in memory, higher I/O bandwidth, and columnar compression.

-As an extension to Postgres, it’s easy to keep Citus in sync with the latest Postgres releases & stay current with all the innovations in its community.
+As an extension to Postgres, it’s easy to keep Citus in sync with the latest Postgres releases & stay current with all the latest innovations in its community.

 With Citus you can use all your favorite Postgres features at scale, including data types, operators, functions, extensions, and indexes.
 Plus the reliability of Postgres and all the ongoing innovation in the Postgres community.
 Also, JSONB.